Table of Contents

 Prevention of neonatal respiratory distress syndrome

-As the respiratory distress syndrome is a disease of prematurity, the most effective preventive method is to avoid the pre-term labor.
+As respiratory distress syndrome is a disease of prematurity, the most effective preventive method is to avoid pre-term labor.
 However, if the pre-term labor can’t be avoided, RDS can be prevented, or its severity decreased by the following interventions:

 1. Antenatal corticosteroids therapy:

 - Steroid enhances surfactant synthesis and releases and accelerates lung maturity.

 - Indications: All pregnant women at risk of pre-term labor, or below 34 weeks.